google/flax/docs/guides/converting_and_upgrading/optax_update_guide.rst

       optax.masked(optax.scale(-learning_rate * 0.1), biases_mask),
   )

-Final Words
+Final words
 -----------

-All above patterns can of course also be mixed and Optax makes it possible to encapsulate all these transformations into a single place outside the main training loop, which makes testing much easier.
+The patterns described in this guide can be mixed together, and Optax makes it possible to encapsulate the transformations mentioned here into a single place outside of the main training loop, which makes testing much easier.